3 insights, 2 findings, 1 action (December 26, 2019)

 Happy Thursday!
 And Happy Holidays!

 I'm enjoying the week with friends and family.
-Wherever you are in the world, I hope you're surrounded by the people and things you love as well.
+Wherever you are in the world, I hope you're surrounded by the people and things you love.
 (In this message, I'll do my best to share some ideas you'll love too!)

 3 INSIGHTS FROM ME